 You can also verify that the user is now a member of the Remote Desktop Users domain group using the ADUC snap-in.

-The matter is that the possibility of the RDP connection in Windows is determined by Allow log on through Remote Desktop Services policy (In Windows 2003 or earlier this policy is called Allow log on through terminal services).
+The matter is that the possibility of the RDP connection in Windows is determined by Allow log on through Remote Desktop Services policy (in Windows 2003 and older this policy is called Allow log on through terminal services).
 After the server is promoted to the DC, only the Administrators group (these are domain administrators) remains in this policy.

 To allow remote connection to the domain controllers for members of the Remote Desktop Users group you need to perform the following action for each of your DCs: